 abrupt or offhand in speech or manner.

-saboteur: a person who engages in sabotage.
+saboteur: a person who engages in sabotage.debauchery: excessive indulgence in sensual pleasures.

 proliferate: increase rapidly in numbers; multiply.